-This project is a joint effort by researchers and greenkeepers from the Nordic countries, Germany, Portugal, the UK, Finland and Russia, suppliers (ICL, Syngenta, Suståne, AquaYield), Golf Federations in Germany and the Netherlands and the Danish Environmental Protection Agency.
-It aims to investigate cultural practices, alternative products and new technologies for managing important diseases (microdochium patch (MP) and dollar spot (DS)) with no or strongly reduced pesticide inputs.
-In May-June 2020, field trials were established in Denmark (n=1), Norway (2), the UK (2) and Germany (2).
+This project is a joint effort by researchers and greenkeepers from the Nordic countries, Germany, Portugal, UK, Finland and Russia, suppliers (ICL, Syngenta, Suståne and Aqua-Yield), Golf Federations in Germany and Netherlands and The Danish Environmental Protection Agency to investigate cultural practices, alternative products and new technologies for managing important diseases: microdochium patch (MP) and dollar spot (DS) with no or strongly reduced pesticide inputs.
+Seven field trials were conducted: in Denmark (1), Norway (2), UK (2) and Germany (2).

 2020 | 2021 | 2022 | 2023 | TOTAL | |